-\\ Stone Bridge
+Stone Bridge

 The Stone Bridge of Zamora is one of the five bridges that cross the Douro river inside the city.
 It was built in the 12th century, and it was improved in several occasions.
 Nowadays it's one of the most representative symbols of the city.

-For centuries it was the only way to cross the river in the city.
 Due to its location in the Vía de la Plata, it was an important place for people, goods and migrating flocks to cross the Douro River.

 This bridge connects the city centre with the neighborhoods located at the opposite river bank, between the Avenida de Vigo (right bank) and Plaza de Belén (left bank).